$4000 in prizes for the best stories from patients, doctors, and nurses illustrating the importance of cost-awareness in healthcare.

 Sandra Hernandez, President and CEO of the California Healthcare foundation

-Entries must be no longer than 750 words and should be typed and double-spaced.
-Students are strongly encouraged to submit an anecdote.
+Entries should be 500-700 words and should be typed and double-spaced.
+Students are strongly encouraged to submit.
 Entries will be judged based on the quality of the writing and the relevance of the anecdote to the topic of cost-awareness in medicine.
-We are primarily seeking anecdotes.
-The focus if the contest is not to suggest policy solutions.
+We are primarily seeking stories.
+The focus of the contest is not to suggest policy solutions.

 E-mail submissions to email@example.com are preferred, however entries may also be mailed to

 Costs of Care